 You can’t just close up business if your ice machine breaks down.
 Customers and staff still need ice for drinks.
 The most common solution is to go out and buy ice at retail prices, which can add up.

-Most repair companies will not provide you with the ice you need while they repair your ice maker, so the costs fall on you.
+Most repair companies will not provide you with the ice you need while they repair your industrial ice maker, so the costs fall on you.

 The average 10 lb bag of ice costs between $1-$3.